What I know about living your life purpose

 And it's strange because I can't remember a time when I didn't long for this feeling.
 Finding that thing I knew I was meant to do used to consume me and though I've only started to make a splash... there is SO much more I need to learn, it feels amazing to finally know I'm on the right track.

 To align with your purpose is to heal and to heal is to raise your vibration and something we don't often talk about when we talk about raising our vibration is how difficult it becomes to connect with who we were before things shifted.
-Though I've always been strange, the shift I've made over the past few years to align with my purpose was so great that some people have asked if I'm a walk-in.
+The shift I've made over the past few years to align with my purpose was so great that some people have asked if I'm a walkin.
 I'm not, but I can understand why some people might feel that way.
 Until I made the decision to lean into who I really am and what I'm really meant to do, I was so out of alignment with my truth.
 There is no wonder I felt depressed and unsure.
 I was living a lie and if there is anything empaths can't handle it's inauthenticity.

 If you know you have a purpose and you're feeling an urgency to live it, you aren't alone.
 There are a lot of people in this community and in this world feeling a need to be where they subconsciously know they are supposed to be.
 People are increasing in sensitivity and lives are being shaken up.
 Many of us are outgrowing (or being forced out of) relationships, places and things (hobbies, jobs, ideas, beliefs) that no longer resonate with the part of us that knows there is something more.
 There is a movement happening and it is BEAUTIFUL; people are opening up to their intuition, surrendering to an energy much greater than themselves (even if they can't put a language to that energy) and are getting curious about how they go about stepping into their place to lead, guide, and support others in doing the same.